DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/models/deeplab.typ

 The DeepLab family of models is a series of models designed for semantic segmentation tasks by Google.
 The original DeepLab model was introduced in 2016 and has since evolved into several versions, with DeepLabV3+ being the latest iteration.

 DeepLab, contextually DeepLabV1, was the first model of the family to be released in 2016 @deeplabv1.
 It introduced several innovations, chief amongst which was the idea of using atrous convolution, also known as dilated convolution.
 Shown in @fig:atrous_conv, atrous convolution is a method where holes are introduced in the convolutional kernels.
-This allows each pixel in the resulting feature map to capture a wider context, without having to using massive kernels.
+This allows each pixel in the resulting feature map to capture a wider context, without having to use massive kernels.
 Formally, this technique allows for the extraction of multi-scale features without losing resolution, making it particularly effective for semantic segmentation tasks.
 Furthermore, the model, and its successor, used a fully connected conditional random field (CRF).
 This is a post-processing step used to refine the pixel-level labellings produced by the network.
 It operates by defining an energy function that includes costs for assigning labels to individual pixels, called unary potentials, and costs based on the label assignments of all possible pairs of pixels, called pairwise potentials.
 The successor, DeepLabV2, also used this post-processing step, but not in later versions.

-DeepLabV2, utilized the concept of #acr("ASPP"), which employs multiple parallel atrous convolutions with different rates to capture features at various scales.
-The "pyramid" part of its name comes from the fact that it uses multiple atrous convolutions with different rates, effectively creating a pyramid of features at different scales.
-The introduction of this technique can be compared to the popularization of skip connection's usage in U-Net, garnering over 25,000 citations.

 #let fig1 = { image("../../../../figures/img/models/deeplab/atrous.png") }
 #let my_brace = [#v(-12pt)$underbrace(#box(width: 100%))$]